silviopola/SingleBlog/README.md

 ## SingleBlog

+This execize was linked to an assignment that can be found in the repo -> Assigment.pdf

 SingleBlog is a Microsoft NET 5.0 Web API solution that provides a minimal set of API interface useful to implement a single blog backend.

 The main components/dependencies are: